simonesilvestroni/m2m-website/_webdesign/responsive-photogallery-carousel.md

 This is the result, from my [About](/about/) page:

-{% include pattern-figure.html image="/assets/images/gallery-thumbnails.jpg" width="920" height="181" %}
+{% include pattern-figure.html image="/assets/images/gallery-thumbnails.jpg" alt="Column view thumbnail photo gallery" width="920" height="181" %}

 All of the above is compiled by simply including this folder in the page:

-{% include pattern-figure.html image="/assets/images/gallery-folder.jpg" width="431" height="290" %}
+{% include pattern-figure.html image="/assets/images/gallery-folder.jpg" alt="List of included images in the filesystem" width="431" height="290" %}

 ### Creating the modal window